Explosion in downtown Nashville may have been 'intentional,' police say

-Police spokesman Don Aaron said about three hours after the explosion shook the area that investigators believe it was "an intentional act."
+Police spokesman Don Aaron said the 6:30 a.m. explosion, which shattered glass and damaged buildings, was believed to be "an intentional act."
 Police earlier said they believe a vehicle was involved in the explosion.
+He said three people were taken to area hospitals for treatment, although none were in critical condition.

-The Metro Nashville Police Department said via Twitter that the explosion occurred at 6:30 a.m.
-Friday and that state and federal authorities were on the scene, as were emergency crews including the fire department.
+Police and fire crews were on the scene, as were investigators from the FBI and the Bureau of Alcohol, Tobacco, Firearms and Explosives.

 These are pictures from 2nd Avenue south.
 Windows were broken out from explosion area to Broadway.
 Please AVOID this area!
 Media staging is at 2nd Avenue south and KVB. pic.twitter.com/tocdpHWFgj— Nashville Fire Dept (@NashvilleFD) December 25, 2020